-His major area of basic science and translational research provides the central theme of the newly formed Center for Inflammation Research.
+Dr. Robson’s major area of basic science and translational research provides the central theme of the newly formed Center for Inflammation Research.
 This involves innovative work in vascular biology, immunity, immunometabolism and purinergic signaling.
-Simon’s focus over the past two decades has been on the discovery, characterization and investigations of mammalian ectonucleotidases, which are vascular, myeloid and regulatory lymphoid cell expressed ectoenzymes that hydrolyze extracellular nucleotides, such as ATP and ADP, to adenosine and derivatives.
-CD39 and other gene family members, expressed on the vasculature and regulatory immune cells, are crucial in the maintenance of homeostasis, and in the control of inflammation and immune responses in transplanted organs; as well in native organs, such as the lungs and liver (see reviews at end).
+Simon’s focus over the past two decades has been on the discovery, characterization and investigations of mammalian ectonucleotidases, which are vascular, myeloid and regulatory lymphoid cell expressed ectoenzymes that hydrolyze extracellular nucleotides, such as ATP and ADP, to immunosuppressive adenosine and derivatives (Fig. 1).

 Purinergic signaling is also a central component of the dysregulated inflammation in cancer.
 Immune escape of cancer involves heightened suppressive responses to extracellular nucleotides and adenosine, which are also tightly regulated by the ectonucleotidases CD39 and CD73.
 Therefore, pharmacological blockade of CD39 and CD73, as with neutralizing antibodies or small molecules, can augment host cellular responses and alter vascular homeostasis to specifically target experimental cancers.
 This bolstering of immunostimulatory effects, by overcoming immune exhaustion and augmenting responses to release of ATP post-chemotherapy, has potential clinical benefits in cancer and other states of immune exhaustion.

-Dr. Robson has been funded by NIH, the DoD, AASLD, AHA and other national and international groups as well as BioPharma, since 1996.
-He has served on NIH, AHA and other Study Sections as a standing charter member.
-As a member of the AASLD Basic Research Committee, he has organized Liver Fibrosis Special Interest Group (SIG) programs at AASLD, amongst others.
-He is a thought leader in purinergic signaling area and served as the Chairman of Scientific Committees and International Workshops on Purinergic Signaling, including the past Keystone Symposium in Molecular and Cellular Biology in 2016 and more recently PURINES2018, as well as being an Associate Editor of the journal “Purinergic Signaling.”
-His diverse life experiences, global perspectives, organizational skills and multiple academic contacts facilitate access to international thought leaders.
+Since 1996 Dr. Robson’s research program has been continuously funded by grants from NIH, the DoD, AASLD, AHA and other national and international sources as well as biopharmaceutical industry.
+He has served as a standing charter member on NIH, AHA and other Study Sections.
+As a member of the AASLD Basic Research Committee, he has organized Liver Fibrosis Special Interest Group (SIG) programs.
+He is a thought leader in purinergic signaling area and served as the Chairman of Scientific Committees and International Workshops on Purinergic Signaling, as well as being an Associate Editor of several journals inclusive of “Purinergic Signalling”.